csye6225nodejs/webapp/README.md

 # Use Node.js version 20.7.0
 nvm use 20.7.0

+# Move user.csv from /opt/ to /opt/webapp/ with a new name if it already exists
+mv -n /opt/user.csv /opt/webapp/

+echo "user.csv has been moved to /opt/webapp/ (if not already exists)"

 # Install MariaDB server
 sudo apt update
 sudo apt install -y mariadb-server